zackfern/BzzAnalytics/README.md

 API and OAuth, and will filter out unique results based off a sample path (for example, every unique visit to the path `bookmarks/*`).

+### Regarding Security, Production, and Bugs
+As stated above, this was a quick and dirty project.
+It really isn't meant for anything else than looking at.
+It works, yes, but it doesn't do anything useful.
+I'm not going to secure it, nor am I going to do anything to make it work on production, or fix any bugs.

 ## Running the Site
 ### Setting up your Google Analytics API Key
 #### Register with Google